Sequestration – Bankruptcy in Scotland

 Need more info?
 Here are a few of our most frequently asked questions on this topic.
 If you don’t see the answer you’re looking for here, give us a ring – we’d love to help.

-Information about your sequestration will stay on your credit report for six years, after which time it will be removed.
+Information about your sequestration will stay on your credit report for six years, after which time it will be automatically removed.

 Generally, sequestrations will last for 12 months, after which you will be discharged.
 However, your trustee may not vacate office for some time after this.